keeler/blog/README.md

 Running `make` or `make drafts` will host the site locally at [http://localhost:1313/](http://localhost:1313/).

-Changes to the posts, styling, etc. should be reloaded automatically, just refresh the page to see the updates.
+Changes to the posts, styling, etc. should be reloaded automatically.

 ## Deploying